PHOTO: Michigan State coach Mel Tucker.

 Imagine if Tucker had taken a page from Saban’s damage control playbook.

 He would have been demonized.
 Racial tropes of a Black coach running a rogue program would have taken over the storyline.
-Someone might have drawn a cartoon using the theme of the 2008 New Yorker magazine cover, the one portraying a White House with a Black president.
-Barack Obama was dressed as a Muslim terrorist and his wife Michelle as Angela Davis, Afro in full, with an assault weapon strapped over her shoulder.
+Someone might have drawn a cartoon using the theme of the 2008 New Yorker magazine cover, the one portraying a White House with a Black president and First Lady.
+Barack Obama was dressed as a Muslim terrorist and his wife Michelle as activist Angela Davis, Afro in full, with an assault weapon strapped over her shoulder.

 Oh, I get the difference.
 Saban has won seven national titles.
 But there is another reason Saban can defy public opinion and Tucker can’t.